 Pond Size of Respondents

 From Table 7 below, it can be noticed that all the respondents had utilized leased ponds for inland fish farming.
 Among these respondents it was found that 51.67 per cent had an un-irrigated pond and 48.33 per cent had an irrigated pond.
-As the inland fish producers were categorized into sub-categories based on pond size, with majority of the respondents owing to marginal pond size (below 1 ha) followed by small (1 to 2 ha), semi-medium (2 to 4 ha), medium (4 to 10 ha) and large (above 10 ha).
+As the inland fish producers were categorized into sub-categories based on pond size, with majority of the respondents owning to marginal pond size (below 1 ha) followed by small (1 to 2 ha), semi-medium (2 to 4 ha), medium (4 to 10 ha) and large (above 10 ha).

 Table 7: Distribution of respondents based on size of pond